tenjava-2014/stuntguy3000-t1/README.md

  * Effector
     - When a arrow hits an entity, you transfer all of your active potion effects to it
  * Missile
-    - Fires a Missie at an enemy, blowing it up.
+    - Fires a Missie at an enemy, blowing it up
+ * Confuser
+    - Confuse your Enemy with your Battlecry

 This plugin is designed for use in a PVP server, as it uses display names and lores to recognize the bows ability.